ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-02-27-risking-embarrassment.md

 **I'm starting to see the embarrassment-riskers as the true heroes, the ones that take life the farthest.**

-So I've started to risk embarrassment more often and I've yet to regret it.
+I've started risking embarrassment and I've yet to regret it.
 In fact, my regrets tend to stem from avoiding risk, not confronting it.